 Walker's work grapples with the terror of American life, past and present.
 Calls to silence her representations box-in what it means to be black and reduce what it means to make art.
 In this spirit, Harvard professor and historian Henry Louis Gates Jr. has come to Walker's defense.
 "Only the visually illiterate could mistake [Walker's work's] post-modern critiques for realistic portrayals," he said in the International Review of African American Art in 1997.
 "That is the difference between the racist original and the post-modern, signifying, anti-racist parody that characterizes this genre of artistic expression."

-However, I was not so "visually illiterate" when I first saw Walker's art—I was just scared.
+However, I was not "visually illiterate" when I first saw Walker's art—I was just scared.
 Afraid of what her work exposed about myself and my people.
 Its vulnerable and revelatory nature struck me in a way few works ever have.
 And so I ran away from it, in the very same way as so many of her detractors.

 I was reminded of that initial, awful feeling while I walked through the solo painting show, SIKKEMA JENKINS AND CO.
 IS COMPELLED TO PRESENT THE MOST ASTOUNDING AND IMPORTANT PAINTING SHOW OF THE FALL ART SHOW VIEWING SEASON!
 The most jarring work for me was called The Private Memorial Garden of Grandison Harris.
 It depicts a disturbing scene wherein, beneath a dark sky, a grave digger unearths a black woman's corpse from a hole amidst a barren, brown landscape.
 A little black girl appears frozen, eyes wide without expression, playing with a toy bull beside the grave.
 Overseeing the scene is the white silhouette of a shoeless master holding a rifle.